-The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of (i) 30% of the taxpayer’s net revenues before interest, tax, depreciation, and amortisation (EBITDA) or (ii) EUR 3 million.
+The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of (i) 30% of the taxpayer’s net revenues before interest, tax, depreciation, and amortisation (EBITDA) or (ii) 3 million euros (EUR).

 Note that the Law provides for the following specific exceptions: (i) grand-fathering of loans concluded before 17 June 2016 and (ii) long-term infrastructure projects.

 Exceeding borrowing costs not deductible in a tax period may be carried forward without time limitation.
 Interest capacity that cannot be used in a given tax period may be carried forward for five years.